The Apartment - Style Edition

 The Apartment: Style Edition was the second season of the Asian reality television show The Apartment, which after six seasons is the longest running reality competition show in Asia.
 The concept is that eight pairs of people with one relation, friends, brothers, couples and even two strangers, were to cooperate to design one room each week for ten weeks.
 The host of the programme, Jamie Durie, gave the challenge and a panel including Laurence Llewelyn Bowen judged their work.
 The final winners were announced after the last episode, and the prize was their own apartment in The Veo in the outskirts of Kuala Lumpur.

-The winners by process of elimination was Dali, with contestants Iva and Philipe.
+The winner was team Dali (Iva and Philipe).
 The show was created by Riaz Mehta and produced by the Singapore-based Imagine Group.